AlgoTradingHub/theplatform-book/source/verbs/math/plus.md

 o)
 ```

-Where numeric value is added to a dictionary or a table, the verb adds up the numeric value to numeric values in the dict/table:
+Where numeric vаlue is added to a dictionary or a table, the verb adds up the numeric vаlue to numeric vаlues in the dict/table:

 ```o
 o)10+`a`b`c!1 2 3